Frequently Asked Questions

 Students must be proactive in their job search and start early in the first semester.

-Yes, we participate in the International Student Interview Program (ISIP) at NYU in January.
-We also participate in the UCLA LL.M.
+Yes, Texas Law LL.M. students participate in the International Student Interview Program (ISIP) at NYU in January and in the UCLA LL.M.
 Interview Program at UCLA in February.

 Most employers who recruit at Texas Law are primarily interested in interviewing students in the J.D.
 Program.
 LL.M. students are eligible to interview only with employers who are interested in meeting with LL.M. students.